arnovb-github/PoshCommence/readme.md

 Get-CmcConnectedItemCount Account 'Relates to' Contact | Where-Object { $_.Count -gt 1 } | Select-Object -Property Itemname, Count
 ```

 You can check the connection count for a known item by specifying the itemname as the `-FromItem` parameter.
-It does not (yet?) accept clarified itemnames.
+It does not (yet) accept clarified itemnames.
 A return value of `-1` means that the item was not found.

 ## Debugging ##
 Some Cmdlets make _Vovin.CmcLibNet_ issue DDE commands to Commence.
 These can be extraordinarily hard to debug.
 Display the last DDE error thrown in Commence with: